 In exceptional circumstances, students seeking travel and other funds for paper presentation who have exhausted other possibilities for funding their travel should submit a request accompanied by the research paper to the department Chair.
-Prior approval is required.
-Students should also be familiar with state regulations governing, for example, receipts to justify the expenditures, the use of state cars and the limits on lodging and meal costs.
+Prior approval is required and is dependent upon available funds.
+Students should also be familiar with state regulations governing, receipts to justify the expenditures, the use of state cars and the limits on lodging and meal costs.
 Students are responsible for making their own travel arrangements in compliance with University requirements regarding travel.